foopis23/tonelist/README.md

 ## Features
 - Play music from youtube and soundcloud
+- Slash Commands
 - Queue system
-- Enqueue Youtube playlists
+- Enqueue Entire Youtube playlists
-- Play music from a playlist

 ## Commands
 - `enqueue <url>` - Enqueues a song from youtube or soundcloud